boehmdos/GC-Staining-and-Substance-Maps/README.md

-# GC-Staining-and-Substance-Maps
+# GC Staining and Substance Maps
 See your GC data better!
 Adds color to gas chromatograms according to their mass spectra (GC Staining).
 Sorts mass spectra by similarity on a plane (Substance Map).

+# Prerequisites
-To work properly, the script needs the FullColorWheel.png in the same folder and a map of mass spectra (a SOM).
-An extensive generic one can be downloaded at https://doi.org/10.5281/zenodo.13710838
+To work properly, the script needs the **FullColorWheel.png** in the same folder and **a map of mass spectra** (a SOM).
+An extensive SOM can be downloaded at https://doi.org/10.5281/zenodo.13710838.
+It is built from spectra available from the MassBank of North America (Mona, used under a CC-BY 4.0 license, https://mona.fiehnlab.ucdavis.edu) and covers a wide range of typical GC analytes.

 Gas chromatograms with mass spectra must be saved as text before they can be processed by the script.
 We use OpenChrom to do this - https://www.openchrom.net/

-The expected structure of the csv with GC data is:
+The **expected structure** of the csv with GC data is:

 		RT(milliseconds),RT(minutes),Retention Index (not used),m/z of detected masses (integer)